FELDSAM-INC/ve-vertice-v1/README.md

 vertice
 =================

-vertice is the core engine for Megam Vertice
+vertice is the core engine for MegamVertice/VirtEngine

 ### Requirements